 How is The Salvation Army funded?

-The Salvation Army is funded through a mixture of donations, grants, sponsorship and public funding.
-They run regular appeals throughout the year, and people can donate money at any time by phoning 0800 520000.
-All the money donated is used to support the social service aspects of the Salvation Army.
-Any church or religious activities are funded by the church community.
+The Salvation Army relies on a mix of donations, grants, sponsorship, and public funding to operate.
+They run regular fundraising appeals throughout the year, and you can donate money anytime by calling 0800 520000.
+All donations directly support the social services they provide.
+The church community covers the costs of any church or religious activities.

-You don’t have to be religious or a member of the Salvation Army to support its work.
-In addition to financial donations, they always welcome donations of food, clothing, furnishings and household goods.
-Volunteers are also needed to help with appeals and community projects.
+You don’t need to be religious or a member of the Salvation Army to get involved.
+They always welcome donations of food, clothing, furniture, and household goods.
+Volunteers are also essential for their appeals and community projects.

 How can I get their help?